bull-markets/puppet-mattermost/README.md

 ##### `create_user`

 Should the module create an unprivileged system account that will be used to run Mattermost server?
+Ignored if installing from a package.
 Defaults to `true`.

 ##### `create_group`

 Should the module create an unprivileged system group that will be used to run Mattermost server?
+Ignored if installing from a package.
 Defaults to `true`.

 ##### `user`

-The name of the unprivileged system account that will be used to run Mattermost server.
+The name of the unprivileged system account that will be used to run Mattermost server and will own the config file.
 Defaults to `mattermost`.

 ##### `group`

-The name of the unprivileged system group that will be used to run Mattermost server.
+The name of the unprivileged system group that will be used to run Mattermost serverand will own the config file.
 Defaults to `mattermost`.

 ##### `uid`

 The uid of the unprivileged system account that will be used to run Mattermost server.
+Ignored if installing from a package.
 Defaults to `1500`.

 ##### `gid`

 The gid of the unprivileged system group that will be used to run Mattermost server.
+Ignored if installing from a package.
 Defaults to `1500`.

 ##### `override_options`